SMA-Robotics-6843/GuardianGears25/README.md

 This was our first year using pathplanner, so there is still much to improved on.
 - The robot config values need to be set; Sysid needs to be used to calculate the Robot MOI.
 - The autonomous paths need to be tuned on a practice field through trial and error.
+- Pathplanner paths take up a lot of memory on the RoboRIO.
+Be careful when making several of them.

 ### Robot Pose, Pathfinding, and Vision